-Sublocade works to help prevent withdrawal symptoms and cravings that can occur when you stop taking opioid drugs.
+Sublocade works to help prevent withdrawal symptoms and cravings that can occur when opioid drugs are stopped.
 Sublocade is for use in adults along with counseling and other support.

 Here are some fast facts on Sublocade: